Joe Sánchez: Corrections officer and retirement

 Sánchez worked for Holmes Security as a night supervisor for three years, then worked as a mailman in Haverstraw, New York.
 In 1989, he joined the New York State Department of Corrections, who welcomed him on the job.

 As a corrections officer, Sánchez came into contact with many of the inmates he had arrested as a police officer in Washington Heights.
 He first worked at Sing Sing Correctional Facility, a maximum security prison in the village of Ossining, within the town of Ossining, New York.
-There, he was assaulted, and one inmate tried to set him up on false allegations that Sánchez had mistreated him.
-The Department of Corrections knew what was going on and supported him.
+There, he was assaulted, and one inmate falsely accused Sánchez of mistreating him.
+However, the Department of Corrections supported Sánchez, and he did not receive any disciplinary action.

 Sánchez then purchased a house in Catskill and transferred to Coxsackie State Prison.
-While at Coxsackie State Prison, he was involved in many dangerous situations involving fights between inmates.
-Once, he was nearly killed when he came to the aid of an inmate who was being stabbed by another, but other officers only came when the brawl was almost over.
+While at Coxsackie State Prison, he was involved in several situations involving fights between inmates.
+Once, he was nearly killed when he came to the aid of an inmate who was being stabbed by another, while other officers only attempted to help near the end of brawl.
 Sánchez considered retirement shortly afterward.

 Sánchez retired and moved with his family to Florida.
 He continues to be active in various police-related organizations.
 He stated, "What I tell young cops I come in contact with...they have one of the greatest jobs in the world, and to stay honest, for once you lose a job for being dishonest, it will stay with you until you die."